 С EG Checklist Requirements Regulatory Reference CEG Checklist Reference Participant Implementation Requirements 1 Minimum Set of Parameters: As per 4.1.1, item #1 • RTS Art.
 36(4) 22 PISP Required 2 PSU payment Account Selection: As per 4.1.1, item #2 • n/a 24 PISP Required 3 Execution Date: PISPs must allow PSUs to select the expected execution date for the payment by the ASPSPs.
 EBA Guidelines (CP) - 2.3(c) PSR Reg.
 69(2)(c) FCA Approach Document paragraph 17.29 - 17.31 21 PISP Required 4 PSU Consent to PISP PISPs must request for the PSUs' consent to the payment in a clear and specific manner.
-PISPs must display the following information in the consent screen: Payment Execution Date Payment Execution Date Payment Amount and Currency (GBP for UK implementations) Payee Account Name Payment Reference, if it has been entered by PSUs or pre-populated by PISPs in item #1 PSU payment Account Identification and/or the selected ASPSP (based on item #2 options) Note 1: if PSU payment Account identification is selected in item #2, PISPs should mask the PSU payment Account details on the consent screen.
-Otherwise, if the PSU payment Account identification has been input by PSUs in item #2, PISPs should not mask these details to allow PSUs to check and verify correctness Note 2: if PSU payment Account identification is provided by PSUs in item #2, PISPs could use this to identify and display the ASPSP without having to ask PSUs.
+PISPs must display the following information in the consent screen: Payment Execution Date Payment Execution Date Payment Amount and Currency (GBP for UK implementations) Payee Account Name Payment Reference, if it has been entered by PSUs or pre-populated by PISPs in item #1 PSU payment Account Identification and/or the selected ASPSP (based on item #2 options) Note 1: if PSU payment Account identification is selected in item #2, PISPs should mask the PSU payment Account identification has been input by PSUs in item #2, PISPs should not mask these details to allow PSUs to check and verify correctness Note 2: if PSU payment Account identification is provided by PSUs in item #2, PISPs could use this to identify and display the ASPSP without having to ask PSUs.
 For Payee Account Identification details (e.g. account number and sort code or additionally roll number or full IBAN): if this has been provided by PSUs in item #1, then PISPs must also display this in the consent screen to allow PSUs to check and verify correctness if this has been pre-populated by PISPs (e.g. in a eCommerce payment scenario) PISPs could choose whether to display this information or not PSR Regs.
-68(3)(a), 69(2) and 70(3)(a) FCA Approach Document paragraphs 17.46 and 17.47 601 PISP Required 7 As per 4.1.1 item #8 Trustee P3/P4 letter Action P3 A2 and P3 A6 EBA Draft Guideline 5.2 (d) 19 1 ASPSP Required 8 ASPSPs must display the payment details and any supplementary information about difference in actual execution date EBA Draft Guideline 5.2(d) RTS Art.
-5(1)(a) 20 28 ASPSP Required 11 PISP Confirmation: As per 4.1.1, item #10 PSR Reg.
+68(3)(a), 69(2) and 70(3)(a) FCA Approach Document paragraphs 17.46 and 17.47 8 PISP Required 7 ASPSPs must display as minimum the Payment Amount and Currency (GBP for UK implementations) and the Payee Account Name.
+ASPSPs should also display the requested execution date • RTS Art.
+5(1)(a) 28 ASPSP Required 9 As per 4.1.1 item #9 Trustee P3/P4 letter Action P3 A2 and P3 A6 EBA Draft Guideline 5.2 (d) 19 1 ASPSP Required 12 PISP Confirmation: As per 4.1.1, item #11 PSR Reg.
 69(2)(b) RTS Art.
-36(1)(b) FCA Approach Document paragraph 17.23-17.24 PSR 44(1)(a) 2 5 2 6 ASPSP PISP Required Required 13 Further Payment Status Update: As per 4.1.1, item #12 • n/a 27 PISP Recommended
+36(1)(b) FCA Approach Document paragraph 17.23-17.24 PSR 44(1)(a) 2 5 2 6 ASPSP PISP Required Required 14 Further Payment Status Update: As per 4.1.1, item #13 • n/a 27 PISP Recommended

 СХ CX Considerations

 5 As per 4.1.1, item #4

 6 As per 4.1.1, item #5

+8 If SCA as described in item #9 cannot occur on the same screen as #7 of displaying the amount and the payee(e.g. for some biometric authentications methods), then ASPSPs should offer PSUs options to proceed or cancel the payment with "equal prominence"

-9 ASPSPs should inform PSUs about their "point of no return" for making the payment and that their payment will be made after pressing the Proceed button.
-Example wording: "Press Proceed to make payment"
+10 ASPSPs should inform PSUs about their "point of no return" for making the payment and that their payment will be made after authentication occurs.
+Example wording: "Authenticate to make payment"

-10 As per 4.1.1, item #9
+11 As per 4.1.1, item #10

-12 PISPs must provide message to PSUs to inform that amendment or cancelling of the payment must be done at their ASPSP.
+13 PISPs must provide message to PSUs to inform that amendment or cancelling of the payment must be done at their ASPSP.